NYPL/metadata-documentation/resources/external.md

 - [MODS &lt;note&gt; Types](https://www.loc.gov/standards/mods/mods-notes.html)

 ### Additional Vocabularies for Reference
-The following vocabularies are not integrated into MMS, but may be useful for further research of entities not locatable in a controlled term search
+The following controlled vocabularies are not integrated into MMS, but may be useful for further research of terms, names, or other standardized values not represented in
 - [Wikidata](https://www.wikidata.org/): collaboratively edited multilingual knowledge graph hosted by the Wikimedia Foundation
 - [Getty Union List of Artist Names (ULAN)](https://www.getty.edu/research/tools/vocabularies/ulan/): database of people and corporate bodies related to the creation and maintenance of art and architecture
 - [Find a Grave](https://www.findagrave.com/): database of cemetery records that can be useful for biographical research of people who are no longer living